 "State budgets are in bad shape and that means you're going to see more cutbacks," said David Wyss, chief economist for Standard & Poor's, who expects state and local governments to lose about 300,000 jobs this year.
 "The biggest impact will be in the fall, because 'back to school' is going to be 'back to school with fewer teachers.'"

 Public schools start their new class years in the fall, but Wyss said schools may have let personnel go in February in time for the spring semester.
 He expects governments to cut jobs in all areas of public employment, including firefighting.

 The public sector layoffs are in deep contrast to the private sector, where employers hired 222,000 workers in February.

-The country is pitched in a battle over public employees that has inspired thousands of demonstrators to descend on the capitals of Wisconsin and Ohio.
+The country is pitched in a deep battle over public employees that has inspired thousands of demonstrators to descend on the capitals of Wisconsin and Ohio.

 On Friday, Wisconsin Governor Scott Walker, a newly elected Republican, was poised to issue layoff notices to 1,500 state workers, blaming a two-week stand-off over his bill to curb union collective bargaining rights.
 Earlier this week he proposed a budget that would eliminate 21,000 positions and cut funding to education, cities and counties.

 Republican governors in Ohio and Indiana are watching Walker's steps closely as they propose rolling back public employee union power in their budget-cutting efforts.

 Even though most of February's public sector layoffs were at the local level, they were partly caused by state budget cuts.
 Because their revenues have been slow to recover from the recession, states have pared funds for local governments.
 The National Association of Counties recently found reduced state aid is the top cause of counties' income woes.

 The federal economic stimulus plan passed in 2009 included money to prevent states from slashing education programs.
 But those funds run out this summer, which will likely force many school districts to cut more teacher jobs.